Good News! Worms Make Babies in 'Martian' Soil - D-brief

 Worms play an important role in Earth’s soil health.
 They break down and recycle dead organic matter like old plants, mixing it with the soil.
 Worms also burrow throughout the soil, aerating it to enhance water and oxygen transport.

-In a recent experiment, scientists placed adult worms in Martian-like soil that was mixed with pig manure and arugula.
-The different soil simulants used contained volcanic rock from Hawaii and desert sand from Arizona to replicate what’s found on Mars and the moon, respectively.
+In a recent experiment, scientists placed adult worms in Martian-like soil that was growing arugula and mixed with pig manure.
+The different soil simulants contained volcanic rock from Hawaii and desert sand from Arizona to replicate what’s found on Mars and the moon, respectively.

 “Clearly the manure stimulated growth, especially in the Mars soil simulant, and we saw that the worms were active.
 However, the best surprise came at the end of the experiment when we found two young worms in the Mars soil simulant,” said Wamelink in a news release.